-This Chinese Sausage Fried Rice or lop cheung chow fan 香肠炒饭 recipe is so easy to make and packed with Oriental flavor.
+This Chinese Sausage Fried Rice or lop cheung chow fan 香肠炒饭 recipe is so easy to make and packed with Asian flavor.
 A homemade Asian rice dish that tastes better than take-out.
-It’s the perfect quick recipe for a weeknight meal.
+It's the perfect quick recipe for a weeknight meal.

 If you have recently purchased the Kam Yen Jan Chinese Sausage from Costco and don't know what to do with it, make this Chinese Sausage Fried Rice!
 With this recipe, you only need a few minutes to get dinner on the table!
 It's the best last-minute dish to satisfy your hunger!

 This Chinese Sausage Fried Rice is made with leftover white rice, Chinese sausage, scallions, garlic, ginger, eggs, soy sauce, Shaoxing wine, and oyster sauce.
 It's customizable and adaptable to suit your taste!
 Also, feel free to add-in some mixed vegetables such as; diced carrots, corn, and peas to your fried rice.